kurik/unin/README.md

 Intro
 =====

-This is a repo containing scripting and configuration of my Respberry PI running Arch Linux used for automation and monitoring of my house.
+This is a repo containing scripting and configuration used for automation and monitoring of my house.